saifulbjit/classnote/Odoo/27-12-2024 - Form View & Common Tags.md

 	- `separator`
 	- `header`
 		- `statusbar` widget:
+			- `statusbar_visible`
+				- specify fields which is always visible
-			- `statusbar_visible` (it shows the current state even if the current state not in this list)
+				- (it shows the current state even if the current state not in this list)
 	- `sheet`
 	- `notebook`:
 		- `page`